 When we see a person who is mentally or physically disabled we automatically think of their limits.
 It's easy to say “they won’t be able to do that.”
 However, for people with mental or physical disabilities there are no limits on their dreams.
 They see a world waiting to be conquered.
 They hope to triumph over their disabilities.
 They have the drive to surpass expectations.
 All they need is for someone to help them unlock these possibilities…

-Someone like Sr. Ann Kamene Musyoka, Assumption Sisters of Nairobi (ASN).
+Someone like Sr. Anne Kamene Musyoka, Assumption Sisters of Nairobi (ASN).

 So, that’s exactly what she did.

-Sr. Ann accepted a position as Director of Cheshire Home for Girls in Limuru, Kenya.
+Sr. Anne accepted a position as Director of Cheshire Home for Girls in Limuru, Kenya.
 The home provides a residential and training program for girls with varying mental and physical disabilities.
-It's easy for a person to look at this home and feel sadness for what these girls can’t do but that was not Sr. Ann’s reaction.
+It's easy for a person to look at this home and feel sadness for what these girls can’t do but that was not Sr. Anne’s reaction.

 Be a Ray of Hope